 and Council Tax appeals

-The Council Tax bands and charges (which are unchanged for 2013/14) are displayed below.
+The Council Tax bands and charges are displayed below.
 To find out which band your property (or the one you are considering moving to) is currently set at, you can use the Council Tax Band Search on the Valuation Office Agency website.

-If you wish to appeal against your banding please refer to the section below.
+If you wish to appeal against your banding please refer to the appeals section (below).

 If you don't already do so, please pay your Council Tax by Direct Debit as this will reduce the cost of collection and contribute toward keeping the level of Council Tax to a minimum.

 Every year we are required by central Government to provide information about how Council Tax helps to pay for the services provided by Worthing Borough Council.